Matilda Vinberg: Hammarby IF

 On 8 January 2021, Vinberg signed a two-year contract with Hammarby IF in Damallsvenskan.
 Throughout her debut season, she made 17 league appearances, scoring two goals, helping her side to a 7th place in table.
 In November, Vinberg signed a new two-year deal with the club.

 In 2022, Vinberg featured in all 26 league games, scoring three goals, as Hammarby finished 5th in the table.
 At the end of the season, she won the prize of Breakthrough Player of the Year in Damallsvenskan.
 Vinberg was also voted Hammarby Player of the Year by the supporters of the club.

+On 6 June 2023, Hammarby won the 2022–23 Svenska Cupen.
+Vinberg appeared in the final, that ended in a 3–0 win at home against BK Häcken.
+The club also won the 2023 Damallsvenskan, claiming its second Swedish championship after 38 years, with Vinberg scoring seven goals in 22 league appearances.
+On 28 December, it was announced that Vinberg would leave Hammarby at the end of the year when her contract expired.

+Tottenham Hotspur

+On 2 January 2024, Vinberg signed a two-and-a-half-year contract with Tottenham Hotspur in the English Women's Super League.
+She scored her first Spurs goal in the 1–0 win against Leicester City on 17 March 2024.

 International career

 After making numerous youth appearances, Vinberg made her debut for the Swedish national team on 12 November 2022, coming on as a substitute in a 0–4 loss against Australia in an away friendly.
 A few months earlier, in September, she had previously been invited to train with the Swedish senior squad by manager Peter Gerhardsson.

+She scored her first goal for her country in the Nations League on February 28, 2024, scoring first in the 5–0 win against Bosnia and Herzegovina.
+She played a full 90 minutes in her second start for Sweden.